 St John’s wort is a herbal remedy used as a complementary therapy for mild to moderate depression.

-St John’s wort is a herbal remedy made from the flowers and unopened buds of the plant of the same name.
+St John’s wort is a herbal remedy made from the flowers and unopened buds of the plant.
 It is a popular complementary therapy for mild to moderate depression.
 There is some scientific evidence to show that St John’s wort can help to reduce mild or moderate depression.
 But doctors have concerns about the possible side effects and the fact that it can interact with some cancer treatments.

 Scientists believe that chemicals in the brain (neurotransmitters) play a part in causing depression.
 Two of the active ingredients in St John’s wort – hypericin and hyperforin – may change the activity of these neurotransmitters.

 It is common for people with cancer to feel low or depressed.
 This could happen at any point during diagnosis, treatment or after treatment has finished.

 Many people see St John’s wort as a non toxic and natural therapy that is safe to use.
 People with cancer may also use St John’s wort rather than talk to their doctor or nurse about feeling sad or depressed.